willstepp/writings/sanctum-kthadras/sk-synopsis.md

 You are used to the darkness by now, finding your way in the darkness, without the use of your eyes.

+An unnamed lifeform on an alien world, which has hazy and indistinct memories of life as a human being on planet Earth, explores the strange landscape and observes the bizarre flora and fauna that live there.
+A ceaseless droning lures it to the ruins of an abandoned city, whose structures and technology are beyond anything it can hope to understand.
+Here it meets others who are like it (except for the black, hardened carapaces on their backs) and who survive by eating _the fruit of this world_, which are small half-formed beings which arise from milky ponds on the barren plains.
+Suffering from a deep hunger it joins them and devours the fetuses, until it takes pity on one that cries out in pain.
+It will not eat this fetus and when the others come it prevents them from eating it also.
+They attack it and it fends them off.
+The others abandon it by the milky pond, the fetus untouched.
+Not very long after the skies illuminate with a terribly bright light.
+All the other lifeforms take shelter, burrowing underground or hiding in caves, in the buildings of the abandoned city.
+The fetus does not go underground and the life form stays with it.
+It somehow knows that if it takes the fetus from the pond that it will die.
+When the sunrise comes it overtakes the sky with flames and heat.
+There is no sky anymore, only a burning orb, omnipresent and raging.
+The sun burns away the atmosphere and the vegetation and any living thing that crawls upon the surface.
+The life form shields the fetus from the burning heat as well as it can, covering it with its body.
+The seven-thousand degree heat incinerates its body and leaves it charred and in pain beyond imagining.